xIa066/DataAnalysis-AutoRegressiveModel/README.md

 #### The analysis of the result can be found in the report in the repo, page 15, Question 3

-#### The rest of the report includes practice questions related topics in single and multiple regression (Question 1) and ridget and lasso regression (Question 2)
+#### The rest of the report includes practice questions on existing R datasets, related topics in single and multiple regression (Question 1) and ridget and lasso regression (Question 2)